galaxyproject/training-material/faqs/galaxy/histories_purging_histories.md

 ---

 1. All account Histories can be reviewed under User > Histories.
-2. Locate deleted but not permemently deleted histories and purge them.
+2. Locate deleted but not permanently deleted histories and purge them.

 Notes:
 - Download any datasets or entire histories you want to keep first.
 The history will need to be in an active state.
 Histories that are deleted can be undeleted, but once a history is purged (aka permenently deleted) it cannot be recovered, even by an administrator.